Satellite broadband guide

 When don't you need satellite broadband

-If you're looking for a connection for your caravan, camper or boat, satellite broadband in this context is unworkable.
-There are types of satellite broadband out there for seafaring vessels, but the ones we are talking about here amount to a dish on a house.
-If you need an internet connection for a narrowboat or houseboat, a caravan or camper, mobile broadband is the best option.
+If you're looking for a connection for your caravan, camper or boat, satellite broadband in this context is unworkable, although Starlink does offer satellite broadband for camper vans.
+There are types of satellite broadband out there for seafaring vessels, but the ones we are talking about here require a dish in a fixed location.
+If you need an internet connection for a narrowboat or houseboat, a caravan or camper, mobile broadband is generally the best option.

 Pros and cons of satellite broadband

 There are some positives to talk about with satellite broadband.
 But you'll note that in the following list we're only covering the downsides.
 Because the upsides are rather obvious and will fit in a sentence: With fast satellite broadband, you can get average download speeds of 30-50Mbps, a reliable connection for which you can pay monthly, and it doesn’t matter whether you live in an isolated barn conversion, farm house, or treehouse, as long as you're not in the shadow of a mountain cutting off the required portion of the sky from line of sight.

-- All satellite broadband packages limit data – Though there are some that won't actually cut you off at your limit, but rather slow your connection to a crawl, all satellite internet access carries data limits like those you would find with a mobile phone deal.
+- Many satellite broadband packages limit data – Though there are some that won't actually cut you off at your limit, but rather slow your connection to a crawl, the majority of satellite internet access carries data limits.
 Streaming Netflix and the like will make short work of these limits, and of course the more you need, the more you pay.
-An example package costs £30 for 10GB per month – that's roughly two movies worth of data, and that doesn’t include the installation and setup cost which can be as high as £495!.
-We did say it's expensive!
+An example package costs £30 for 10GB per month – that's roughly two movies worth of data.
+The installation and set-up cost averages £500 but can be as high as £2000 if you choose a high-performance dish with Starlink

-- You need a dish on your home – If the country home aesthetic is important to you, you may have to weigh up how much you care about a satellite dish being bolted onto it
+- You need a dish on your home – If the country home aesthetic is important to you, you may have to weigh up how much you care about a satellite dish being bolted onto it, although satellite broadband dishes can be less obtrusive than a classic Sky TV dish